h8d13/ALFN---Arch-Linux-For-Noobs/README.md

 ### Important Setup Steps
 * Make sure to set the proper keyboard layout
+* Right target drive and default format, press yes to defaults.
 * Set a root password
 * Go to profile > type > and select a desktop environment (Window managers can be more complex for beginners)
 * Recommended desktop environment: